devbydaylight/cloudformation/README.md

 # CloudFormation

 A collection of CloudFormation templates I have written.
-Some of these templates are for testing/learning purposes in gaining a better understanding of Infrastructure as Code.
-Other templates included here can be used for production environments.
+The templates included here are used for testing/learning purposes to gain a better understanding of Infrastructure as Code.